Brickster/force-close/README.md

 # ForceClose

-ForceClose is a [Sublime Text][] plugin that adds the ability to close a tab without prompting if unsaved changes exist.
+ForceClose is a [Sublime Text][] plugin that adds the ability to close a tab without prompting to save changes.

 [Sublime Text]: http://www.sublimetext.com